Employment criteria

 Where possible, we'll seek to verify your client's income using information held at credit bureaus.
 If we're able to successfully verify your client's declared income, we'll not request to see any income proofs.

-Please don't attach income proofs to an application if they're not requested as we'll then be required to assess them and this may delay the progress of your case.
+Please don't attach income proofs to an application if they're not requested as we'll then be required to assess them.
+This may delay the progress of your case.

 Self-employed applicants